clocklimited/Job-Ads/SeniorSoftwareEngineer.md

 * London equivalent salary.
 * High-end equipment (Apple, PC whatever you want).
 * Newest Smartphone with all calls and data paid for.
-* Great personal & company bonuses.
+* Great personal and company bonuses.
 * Flexi time.
 * Remote working options.
 * Group Personal Pension Scheme.
 You put in 5% and we match it!